As pancake Tuesday is on its way, today we have made some crêpes.

 Tips for stress-free crêpes :

-- Make sure all of your ingredients are at room temperature (including your mixing bowl), otherwise the butter might solidify.
+- Use quality ingredients like free-range organic eggs and full fat organic milk to ensure the tastiest pancakes.- Make sure all of your ingredients are at room temperature (including your mixing bowl), otherwise the butter might solidify.

 - Add the milk in several times to avoid lumps.
 If you notice lumps, you may pass it through a sieve.
 This way you will also avoid the chalazae from the eggs.